Skip to main content

 NetApp MetroCluster uses NetApp's HA (controller failover or CFO) function to protect against controller failures.
 It also includes local SyncMirror technology, cluster failover on disaster (controller failover on demand or CFOD), hardware redundancy, and geographical separation to achieve high levels of availability.
 SyncMirror synchronously mirrors data across the two halves of the MetroCluster configuration by writing data to two plexes: the local plex (on the local shelf) actively serving data and the remote plex (on the remote shelf) normally not serving data.
 Hardware redundancy is put in place for all MetroCluster components such as controllers, storage, cables, switches (used with fabric MetroCluster), and adapters.

 NetApp SnapMirror active sync provides datastore-granular protection with FCP and iSCSI SAN protocols, allowing you to selectively protect only high-priority workloads.
-It offers active-active access to both local and remote sites, unlike NetApp MetroCluster which is an active-standby solution.
-At present, active sync is an asymmetric solution where one side is preferred over the other, providing better performance.
-This is achieved using ALUA (Asymmetric Logical Unit Access) functionality which automatically informs the ESXi host which controllers to prefer.
-However, NetApp has announced that active sync will soon enable fully symmetric access.
+It offers symmetric active-active access on both mirrored sites, unlike NetApp MetroCluster which is an active-standby solution.

 To create a VMware HA/DRS cluster across two sites, ESXi hosts are used and managed by a vCenter Server Appliance (VCSA).
 The vSphere management, vMotion®, and virtual machine networks are connected through a redundant network between the two sites.
 The vCenter Server managing the HA/DRS cluster can connect to the ESXi hosts at both sites and should be configured using vCenter HA.